apptainer/singularity-userdocs/_build/html/_sources/quick_start.rst.txt

 executes within the container at build time after the base OS has been installed.
 The ``%post`` section is therefore the place to perform installations of custom apps.
-This is a very small example of the things that you can do with a `recipe file <https://singularity-userdoc.readthedocs.io/en/latest/container_recipes.html>`_ .
+This is a very small example of the things that you can do with a :ref:`recipe file <container-recipes>` .
 In addition to building a container from Singularity Hub, you can start with base images from Docker Hub, use images directly from official repositories such as Ubuntu, Debian, Centos, Arch, and BusyBox, use an